 A lifeguard must be at least 16 years of age.

-He or she must possess a valid American Red Cross Lifesaving Certification, First Aid and CPR Certification.
-In addition to these prerequisites, he or she must have the mandatory in-service participation that takes place twice a month.
+They must possess a valid American Red Cross Lifeguard Certification, First Aid and CPR Certifications.
+In addition to these prerequisites, they must attend a mandatory in-service session that takes place monthly.

 Leadership skills are paramount because a lifeguard is expected to assert his or her authority to maintain a safe swimming environment, enforce water area rules and policies, give directions, and supervise activities.

 Ability to maintain constant observation of an assigned area;